Finding good help can be hard these days, especially in the development and engineering world.

 Freelancers can be hired to assist with a specific problem or upcoming project.
 The limited attachment to freelancers keeps the cost down while addressing your company’s need.
 Who knows, you might even find the perfect full-time developer in the process.

 The Internet provides a litany of freelancing websites out there for you to trudge through and find out which works the best for your situation.

 It’s good for the sheer volume of candidates that are accessible to you, but bad because there is just simply too much to comb through.
 We’re going to make that process more palpable by detailing some of the best options out there.
 Here are our top 10 freelance websites to help you find a star engineer:

 Toptal connects startups and businesses with the top talent in software engineering from around the world.
-The company uniquely boasts that they can give you access to the top 3 percent of freelance developers all over the world.
+The company uniquely boasts that they can give you access to the top 3% of freelance developers all over the world.
 They do this by screening all applicants before they enter their freelancing talent pool.

 Image via Toptal

-Toptal’s screening process includes a language & personality test, timed algorithm testing, technical screenings with other Toptal engineers, a test project and an ongoing commitment for these freelance developers to maintain a perfect track record while working with clients.
+Toptal's screening process includes a language and personality test, timed algorithm testing, technical screenings with other Toptal engineers, a test project and an ongoing commitment for these freelance developers to maintain a perfect track record while working with clients.

 As rigorous as this process is for potential freelance engineers, Toptal aims to make it the opposite experience for clients.
 First, clients will tell Toptal how many engineers they need and the type of technology they are working with.

 Then, the Silicon Valley-based startup will provide a status report letting you know of any possible matches.
 If found, they can become part of your team right away, even starting on a 100 percent risk-free trial basis.
 If a match doesn’t exist, Toptal will keep working until it finds one.

 - Tough screening process ensures quality candidates and saves you screening cost